cstjean/ScikitLearn.jl/docs/README_text.md

 ## Goal

-ScikitLearn.jl is a work-in-progress, but we aim to achieve feature parity with scikit-learn.
+JukitLearn.jl aims to achieve feature parity with scikit-learn.
 If you encounter any problem that is solved by that library but not this one, [file an issue](https://github.com/cstjean/ScikitLearn.jl/issues).